PhonieZ/PhonieZ-Pack-Resource-Pack-For-Minecraft-/README.md

             Phoniez(me) because, well I made it.
-            Gimp,because photoshop cost a bunch,and free a good price Google,so i could have reference images for my horrible art
+            Gimp,because photoshop cost a bunch,and free a good price Google,so i could have reference images for my horrible art Vanilla tweaks for making the other part of this pack

 ###### "[Insert Quote Thingy Here]" - PhonieZ